Thursday, February 6, 2025

 What happens when a twist of fate makes all your dreams come true, and then you watch your life unravel before you?

 Eight years ago, Kylie Madison was a new mother with a baby who rarely slept, even at eight months old.
-Exhausted and feeling isolated as a stay-home mom while her husband, Jordon, works twelve-hour shifts, she opened up to her few friends on Instagram late one night, asking if there were any other tired moms out there struggling.
+Exhausted and feeling isolated as a stay-home mom while her husband, Jordon, worked twelve-hour shifts, she opened up to her few friends on Instagram late one night, asking if there were any other tired moms out there struggling.
 To her surprise, many women answered her.
-After that night, she begins to share her struggles, successes, and parenting dilemmas, and her following grows as other women feel a connection with her.
-Before Kylie knows it, she’s become an influencer and companies are willing to pay her to promote their products.
+After that night, she began to share her struggles, successes, and parenting dilemmas, and her following grew as other women feel a connection with her.
+Before Kylie knew it, she’s become an influencer and companies are willing to pay her to promote their products.
 Slowly, her life becomes her job and the earnings are amazing.
 But every silver lining has a dark cloud on the horizon.

 Be careful what you wish for—it might just come true.
 And when it does, will you be able to handle it?